1 Dead As Pa. Hostage Standoff Ends

 ``Immediately on breaking one of the windows the subject opened fire,″ Whitbeck said.

 The power had been shut down Thursday night and police negotiators worked round the clock talking to Czajkowski.
 But they said he did respond to conventional hostage-negotiation techniques.
-By this morning, he had apparently been awake for most if not all of the time since the standoff began about 10:45 a.m.
+By this morning, he had apparently been awake for most if not all of the time since the standoff began around 10:45 a.m.
 Wednesday, police said.

 Czajkowski had held the women in Ms. Jordan’s office.
 Negotiators were in another room of the building, negotiating by phone.